google/protobuf.dart/protoc_plugin/README.md

 ## Requirements

-To compile a .proto file, you must use the 'protoc' command which is [installed separately][1]. protoc 3.0.0 or above is required.
+To compile a .proto file, you must use the `protoc` command which is [installed separately][1]. protoc 3.0.0 or above is required.

 The generated files are pure Dart code that run either in the Dart VM or in a browser (using [dart2js][2]).
 They depend on the [protobuf Dart package][3].
-A Dart project that includes generated files should add "protobuf" as a dependency in the pubspec.yaml file.
+A Dart project that includes generated files should add `protobuf` as a dependency in the `pubspec.yaml` file.

 [1]: https://developers.google.com/protocol-buffers/docs/downloads
 [2]: https://dart.dev/tools/dart2js